9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 ```

 The standard `System.Time` module makes good use of record syntax.
-Here\'s a type defined in that module:
+Here's a type defined in that module:

 ``` haskell
 data CalendarTime = CalendarTime {